Heavy Rain In Southwest; Below Average Temperatures in the East - NewsBreak

 Winter Storm Warning issued for Upper Tanana Valley and the Fortymile Country by NWS

-Effective: 2022-10-12 10:00:00 AKDT Expires: 2022-10-13 16:00:00 AKDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: A Winter Storm Warning for snow means severe winter weather conditions are expected to occur.
+Effective: 2022-10-12 14:03:00 AKDT Expires: 2022-10-13 16:00:00 AKDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: A Winter Storm Warning for snow means severe winter weather conditions are occurring.
 This will make travel very difficult.
 The latest road conditions can be obtained by calling 5 1 1.
-Target Area: Upper Tanana Valley and the Fortymile Country WINTER STORM WARNING REMAINS IN EFFECT FROM 10 AM THIS MORNING TO 4 PM AKDT THURSDAY * WHAT...Heavy snow expected.
-Total snow accumulations of 7 to 12 inches, with heaviest amounts along the Alaska Highway. * WHERE...South of Chicken and Dot Lake. * WHEN...From 10 AM today to 4 PM AKDT Thursday. * IMPACTS...Travel could be very difficult.
-Low visibility with snow and blowing snow. * ADDITIONAL DETAILS...Snow is expected to develop late this morning and continue into Thursday.
+Target Area: Upper Tanana Valley and the Fortymile Country WINTER STORM WARNING REMAINS IN EFFECT UNTIL 4 PM AKDT THURSDAY * WHAT...Heavy snow expected.
+Total snow accumulations of 7 to 12 inches, with heaviest amounts along the Alaska Highway. * WHERE...South of Chicken and east of Dot Lake. * WHEN...Through 4 PM AKDT Thursday. * IMPACTS...Travel could be very difficult.
+Low visibility with snow and blowing snow. * ADDITIONAL DETAILS...Snow will continue into Thursday.
 Snow will be heavy from late this afternoon through early Thursday.
 Snow will taper off Thursday afternoon.
-Between 7 and 12 inches of snow is expected from the Alaska Highway south.
-Snow will taper off north of the Alaska Highway, with Chicken expecting 4 inches, and Eagle expecting 2 inches.
-Northwest winds gusting to 20 mph tonight and Thursday morning will cause areas of blowing snow.
+Between 7 and 12 inches of snow is expected from the Alaska Highway south while Chicken is expecting 4 inches, and Eagle is expecting 2 inches.
+Northwest winds gusting to 25 mph tonight and Thursday morning will cause areas of blowing snow.

 weather.gov